aleburbridge/531-Bot/README.md

 ## A final note ~
 I believe the world would be a better place if nobody ever had to read anything Jim Wendler has written (especially his 5/3/1 "book").
 Hopefully this tool contributes to that effort.
 Enjoy your gains 💪

-This is how many dots I can fit in this readme: ...